Losing My Mind: Background

 "Losing My Mind" was first performed by Dorothy Collins in the role of Sally Durant Plummer in the original Broadway production of Follies.
 Other performers who have sung the song in later productions of Follies include Barbara Cook (1985), Julia McKenzie (1987), Donna McKechnie (1998), Judith Ivey (2001), Victoria Clark (2007),Bernadette Peters (2011) and Imelda Staunton (2017).

 The song was written as a torch song for the character of Sally to sing in the "Loveland" portion of the musical.
 The song "expresses her preoccupation with Ben, her idealized lover...With infinite attention to detail, Sondheim leads Sally from sunrise to sleepless night, revealing that every second of her existence is defined by her longing...the number ...explores the extent to which she has lost herself in this make-believe world of undying desire."
 As originally staged, Sally comes onstage in a "clinging, beaded silver" dress, holding a microphone.
 The "cute" Sally from Phoenix "has become a languid torch singer."
 She repeats her lines, reflecting "the paralysis about which she sings...the phrase 'It's like I'm losing my mind' occurs no less than six times."

-In the first literary resume of his career, Finishing the Hat, Sondheim reveals that the song is a pastiche of George and Ira Gershwin's "The Man I Love".
+In the first literary resume of his career, Finishing the Hat, Sondheim reveals that the song is a pastiche of George and Ira Gershwin's "The Man I Love."

 Liza Minnelli version

 Background

 In the UK Singles Chart, the most successful version has been by American singer and actress Liza Minnelli, reaching number six.
 In Ireland, Minnelli's version reached number two.
 It was the lead single from her 1989 studio album, Results, produced by Pet Shop Boys and Julian Mendelsohn.
 The 12" release peaked at number eleven on the Billboard Maxi Singles Sales chart.
 It also peaked at number twenty-six on the American dance chart.

 The Pet Shop Boys demo version of "Losing My Mind" (which has Neil Tennant singing the vocal) was later remixed and released as a B-side on the Pet Shop Boys' single, "Jealousy".
 This demo version contains a scream that Minnelli opted not to include on her release.
 The Pet Shop Boys also performed the song as part of their 2022 tours Dreamworld in Europe and Unity Tour (with New Order) in the United States.
+In 2004, Q magazine featured Minnelli's version of the song in their list of "The 1010 Songs You Must Own".